-As explained within the main report, the ecological mitigation, POS and children's play space is a requirement of the Local Plan Policy.
+As explained within the main report, the POS and children's play space is a requirement of the Local Plan Policy.
 It necessary to secure these works and a scheme of management for the open space and children's play space is needed to maintain these areas in perpetuity.

 The proposal would have an impact upon capacity of the local road network which would require an engineered solution in the form of highways improvements.
-By appealing on the grounds of non-determination, the Applicant has not allowed Highways Officers the ability to negotiate upon highways improvements that may mitigate for the impact of this development in this area.
+No negotiations have taken place.

-However, for the purposes of the appeal it is considered that any financial contribution to address the capacity issues within the local road network would be fairly and reasonably be related to the impact of this development, as is a contribution to replace the existing puffin on Holmes Chapel Road with a toucan to allow for greater use by cyclists and residents from the development .
+However, for the purposes of the ongoing appeal upon the same site it is considered that any financial contribution to address the capacity issues within the local road network would be fairly and reasonably be related to the impact of this development, as is a contribution to replace the existing puffin on Holmes Chapel Road with a toucan to allow for greater use by cyclists and residents from the development.